MFlisar/github-docs/docs/libraries/lumberjack.md

 ???+ code "Logging"

     ```kotlin
-    // whereever you want use one of L.* functions for logging
+    // wherever you want use one of L.* functions for logging
-    // all the functions are implemented as inline functions with lambdas, this means,
+    // all the functions are implemented as inline functions with lambdas - this means,
-    // everything inside the lambda is only executed if the log is really executed
+    // everything inside the lambda is only executed if the log is really ussed

     L.d { "a debug log" }
     L.e { "a error log" }